ykjit/yk/docs/src/dev/profiling.md

 At the end of an interpreter run, yk can print out some simple statistics about what happened during execution.
-If the `YKD_STATS=<path>` environment variable is defined, then JSON statistics will be written to the file at `<path>` once the interpreter "drops" the `YkMt` instance. `-` (i.e. a single dash) can be used in place of path, in which case the statistics will be written to `stderr`.
+If the `YKD_STATS=<path>` environment variable is defined, then JSON statistics will be written to the file at `<path>` once the interpreter "drops" the `YkMt` instance.
+The special value `-` (i.e. a single dash) can be used for `<path>` to indicate stderr.

 Note that if the interpreter starts multiple yk instances, then the contents of `<file>` are undefined (at best the file will be nondeterministically overwritten as instances are "dropped", but output may be interleaved, or otherwise bizarre).

 Output from `YKD_STATS` looks as follows: